Landaluce/coursedescriptions/source/graduate/mscs.rst

 Major Prerequisites
 ===================

 A four-year undergraduate degree in any field.
 Computer science, software engineering, computer engineering, or related background recommended.
+For students without a programming or related background, see below the preparation courses that you have to take.

 .. _prep: